ZaidPathan/ZNotification/README.md

 Easy to use:

 <b>1.
-Add ZNotification.swift file into you project</b><br>
+Add ZNotification.swift file into your project</b><br>
 -Then use these both methods according to your requirements.

 <b>2.
 Show Standard alert (Many social apps like):</b>

 		ZNotification.show_Standard_Alert("No Internet available!", toView: self.view)
-		//In toView write you ViewController's main view.
+		//In toView write your ViewController's main view.

 ![StandardAlert](https://raw.githubusercontent.com/ZaidPathan/ZNotification/master/Docs/Screenshots/iOS%20Simulator%20Screen%20Shot%2023-Jun-2015%2010.25.38%20am.png)